 The case is United States of America v.
 Lawrence Hoskins, Docket No. 16-1010-cr, decided on August 24, 2018 in the United States Court of Appeals for the Second Circuit.

-Contact our legal translation company to obtain certified document translation services from Indonesian, Russian, Korean, Swedish, French, German, Spanish to English for use in litigation involving foreign corporations, and to hire remote and in-person deposition interpreters in any language.
+Contact our legal translation company to obtain certified document translation services from Indonesian, Russian, Korean, Swedish, French, German, Arabic, Spanish to English for use in litigation involving foreign corporations, and to hire remote and in-person deposition interpreters in any language.